ARTICLE

 The cycle will continue by introducing the Fire Dragon, with Sui 17 ䷐ being expressed until the middle of the year, either.
 Before, the own courses and intentions will remain as constants.
 Later, Wu Wang 25 ䷘ Without Embroiling will begin, a hexagram to acquire more energy after going through difficult times, with the sight focused on the future while processing hard situations.
 But the Dragon is not receptive to influences, and will manage skillfully to find alternative ways in front of dangers or harmful situations.
 Strong oppositions will surely make the sign channel the energy in a more productive way.

 The year of the Earth Dragon will produce strong winds.
-The sign never goes unnoticed when moving, and its breath never goes out.
+The sign never goes unnoticed when is in motion, and its breath never goes out.
 A year to literally go out and look for what is needed, resources and energy, no matter the cost.
 The sign knows all places on Earth, and will take what it needs wherever it is.
 But by the middle of the year, a big turn in circumstances will announce Ming 36 ䷣ Darkening of the Light, basically for not pushing the Dragon forwards and, if possible, remaining out of its sight and perception.
 Fires will be like magnetic attractions, awakening the attention and desires of the sign.

 The Metal Dragon will be a complicated year to the Wood sign.
 Even though Ming ䷣ will remain active during all the first semester, and the Dragon will pursue on searching, a counterpart to advancing moves and purposes will be met on the path, which may lead to give something away later, especially by the time of Pi 22 ䷕ Adorning.
 In general terms, the second half of the year will be for considering more than personal circumstances, establishing reciprocal relations, keeping beauty inside and outside, taking care within, looking for common wellness, preserving the others as well as oneself...

 The cycle of the sign will be ended by the Water Dragon, a quite important year regarding 2084, when a new cycle begins, after the Water Rabbit year ends.
-The awareness produced by Pi ䷕ will be extended over a good part of 2072, until Chi Chi 63 ䷾ After Completion finally comes in, the classic hexagram of endings.
+The awareness produced by Pi ䷕ will extend over a good part of 2072, until Chi Chi 63 ䷾ After Completion finally comes in, the classic hexagram of endings.
 A great dynamics for a sign that leaves nothing undone, nothing unfinished.
 Whatever happened during the last 60 years will remain behind and ended right away, in those conditions, leaving no rests on Earth nor Heaven.
 The Dragon will take with it the wealth found inside of the Earth, a fire that will nurture the next entrance, providing a new goal to become visible again, one more time, after news come from the Rabbit, in a further expression of its breath.

 index